 Then, at 14, I moved back with my mother and siblings and things changed — again.
 From middle school up until the end of college in 2021, my fashion and lifestyle were influenced by peer pressure, the media, and life circumstances.
 I wasn’t dressing like me or for me anymore; instead, I was dressing for what I thought other people expected of me.
 Experiencing financial distress at home and witnessing gang violence when I left my house, I always had to be tough.
 I was constantly bullied and felt insecure.
 I had lost my feminine touch.

-Then, during the pandemic, I did what a lot of people did: I rewatched my favorite shows.
+Then, during the pandemic, I did what a lot of people did: I rewatched my favourite shows.
 Among them was Gossip Girl, the early aughts TV series about a group of privileged (and mostly white) students living on the Upper East Side of New York City.
 I had this fascination with the characters’ clothes and their lifestyles on screen.
 Their garbs — such as Blair Waldorf’s classic Constance Billard school uniform, her periwinkle blue dress from the street montage with Serena, and the big bow on a tweed skirt paired with a chiffon floral top — had an elegant and soft touch, and I adored it.
 It reminded me of my youth and how much I enjoyed dressing like that.

 While I am no socialite, I knew I could still emulate the same soft looks, not only through fashion but also by how I carry myself.
 So, in October 2021, I visited New York City for the first time, and I recreated fashion looks set against iconic scenes from Gossip Girl, like eating on the steps of the Met and having tea at the Plaza Hotel.

 I instantly felt a surge of energy and power.
 I knew I was re-entering my soft girl era, embracing my feminine side through fashion and lifestyle activities.
-The Tiffany Blue-colored icing on the top: It was boosting my confidence.
+The Tiffany Blue-coloured icing on the top: It was boosting my confidence.

 We are allowed to dress in hyper-feminine clothing, too.
 We warrant soft, gentle play, too.
 When people dismissively tell me, “you dress like a white girl,” I simply respond by saying that no one should be denied the ability to wear puffy dresses or tweed sets if they want to.
 Every woman is allowed to care about their appearance and upkeep, and we should not be deemed shallow or high-maintenance for doing what makes us feel beautiful.

 There’s a soft girl in all of us.
-This era has taught me that I can be open and vulnerable, and that beauty is not just a physical attribute — it is also about being kind, prioritizing self-love, and taking life seriously and gently.
+This era has taught me that I can be open and vulnerable, and that beauty is not just a physical attribute — it is also about being kind, prioritising self-love, and taking life seriously and gently.
 While you can make the soft girl aesthetic your own, here is a guide on how I achieve this look.

 Dress for the season.